-Strikes are our first level of sanction at Beeston Hall and can be awarded by any member of the school staff if a pupil displays an action that is not in keeping with the aims that we as a School community have for each child.
-Walking through a door before an adult, being untidily dressed, displaying poor manners in the dining room are all examples of where a pupil may gain a 'strike'.
-When a pupil gains 3 strikes, he or she is automatically awarded a 20-minute reflection period as this equates to a de-merit.
+Strikes are the first level of sanction at Beeston Hall and can be given by any member of the school staff if a pupil displays an action that is not in keeping with the aims of the School.
+Walking through a door before an adult, being untidily dressed, displaying poor manners in the dining room are all examples of where a pupil may be given a 'strike'.
+When a pupil gains 3 strikes, he or she is expected to attend a 20-minute reflection period, since this equates to a de-merit.